 Of course, you would never need to include every single style that’s available.
 The actual stylesheet size for this kit and its components is 80kb.

 And, all the components have pre-built functions.
-At the moment, the functions are available for React, Vue, and Angular.
+Currently, the functions are available for React, Vue, and Angular.
 And, of course, raw HTML snippets are also included.

 I can’t think of a single framework that hasn’t eventually adopted the Material Design style guide.
 And, for Tailwind – we have the team at Creative Tim to thank.